Colosseum

 Frequently Asked Questions

-Can I buy Colosseum tickets at the door?
+Can I buy Admission at the Colosseum Entrance?

 Sometimes, but queues can exceed one hour and popular ticket types often sell out.